thingsSDK/wifigotchi-example/README.md

 Modify `devices.json` with your COM/serial port.
 Replace `COM7` to your port.

-Modify `main.js` with your wifi connectivity settings.
+Rename `credentials.example.json` to `credentials.json` and modify with your wifi connectivity settings.

 ```javascript
     {